YuEnoch/NmerGene-NeutrophilProteases/README.md

 call(["python3", "clean_fastq.py", name, fileName1, fileName2, gzipChoice, firstPosition, lastPosition])
 ```

 These reads are then trimmd and translated, based on the mutagenesis locations specified.
-The frequencies of each Amino Acid and Nucleic Acid, at each position, are computed and presented in the files AAFreq and NucFreq
+The frequencies of each Amino Acid and Nucleic Acid, at each position, are computed and presented in the files AAFreq and NucFreq.
+The observed vs expected Amino Acid Frequencies are presented in the files ObsExp.
+These frequencies are then merged across n-plicates for each experiment/control.
+Further analysis can be conducted on the frequencies to generate graphs/plots.

 ```
 call(["python3", "getPeptides.py", name, firstPosition, lastPosition])